- September 4, 2017

 Frequently change address.
 Use a different address for every transaction.

 Multiple Signatures (Multi-sig).
 Multiple private keys to deter breaches.

 Where are Bitcoins stored?

 Bitcoins consist of a string of data.
-They can be stored everywere.
-It’s most convinient to store bitcoin on computers as it’s easier to use them.
+They can be stored everywhere.
+It’s most convenient to store bitcoin on computers as it’s easier to use them.